eclipse-vertx/vert.x/js_web_tutorial.md

 In order to actually send an order, you need to be logged in so we know who has placed the order.

-The bridge functionality in the `Web-Server` module automatically handles logins for you.
+The bridge functionality in the `web-server` module automatically handles logins for you.

 Basically, you send a login message to the address `vertx.bridge.login` with fields `username` and `password`, and if successful it replies with a message containing a unique session id.